 It is the responsibility of parents / carers to keep the school informed of their child's allergies to allow effective management of this in school and on trips or visits.
 Once this information is received in school, it will be added to the student's medical information and will be shared with all staff to ensure that effective responses can be administered as necessary.
 Once the school have been made aware of the allergy diagnosis, we should be provided with a box clearly marked with the child's name, emergency contact details and photo of the child which should contain the relevant medication for responding to a reaction e.g. EpiPen, inhalers, piriton and a copy of a medical care plan.
 The box will be kept in the room adjacent to Reception.
-A student should also always have their medication in their possession.
-It is a parents' / carers' responsibility to ensure that all relevant medication is provided to the School and that it is within the prescribed date.
+A student should also always have their own medication in their possession at all times.
+The recommended guidance is for a student to carry two Auto Injectors with them.

+It is the responsibility of the parent / carer to ensure that all relevant medication is provided to the School and that it is within the prescribed date.